openforcefield/open-forcefield-tools/README.md

 We use the `simtk.unit` unit system from [OpenMM](http://openmm.org) for units.

-**QUESTIONS:**
-* Is it OK to use `simtk.unit` from OpenMM for now, or should we switch to [`pint`](https://pint.readthedocs.io/en/0.7.2/) to make this more portable?

 For now, `phase` is a string, and can be `None`, as it does not necessarily need to be used if carrying out a simulation where there is only one stable equilibrium state. `phase` can be 'IsolatedMolecule' for simulation properties of individual molecules.  `liquid` and `gas` are other possible phases.
 ThermoML has additional phase descriptions which may be necessary as different systems are investigated (for example, unit cell size and symmetry group for solids).
-At some point, it may need to be turned into an object.
+At some point, it may need to be turned into an object, ideally paralleling [ThermoML](http://trc.nist.gov/ThermoMLRecommendations.pdf) definitions.

 The `Composition` class specifies the composition of the system, such as [0.4 mole fraction ethanol, 0.6 mole fraction water].